 Using data of hospitalization from COVID-19 in Alberta, Manitoba, Ottawa and Quebec we were able to create a histogram with lines coloured blue, orange, red and teal respectively to represent the hospitalization data over time.
 Alberta hospitalization data is from March 8 to November 3.
 Manitoba hospitalization data is from May 8 to October 24; this data is the weekly average of hospitalization numbers, additionally, there is a gap in the data on the week of October 11.
 Ottawa hospitalization data is from February 10 to October 31.
 Quebec hospitalization data is from March 6 to November 3.

-[VISUALIZATION IN PROGRESS] Using data of ICU Capacity from COVID-19 in Alberta, Manitoba, Ottawa and Quebec, we were able to create a histogram with lines coloured yellow, green, blue, and red respectively to represent the ICU cases over time.
+Using data of ICU Capacity from COVID-19 in Ottawa, Quebec, Alberta and Manitoba, we were able to create a histogram with lines coloured black, purple, light purple, and yellow respectively to represent the ICU cases over time.
 All four locations have ICU data from March 6 to October 31.
 The definition of intensive care in Quebec changed on May 19.

 Using data of COVID-19 hospitalization, ICU capacity, deaths, testing and active, confirmed, and recovered cases in Alberta, British Columbia and Saskatchewan, we were able to make the following stacked bar charts to make provincial comparisons.
-In the hospitalizations, ICU capacity, and deaths graph, the provinces are listed in alphabetical order with patients who are deceased, hospitalized and in intensive care represented by the orange, red and teal bars respectively.
+In the hospitalizations, ICU capacity, and deaths graph, the provinces are listed in alphabetical order with patients who are deceased, hospitalized and in intensive care represented by the light purple, purple and dark purple bars respectively.
 This data was taken on December 13.

-In the breakdown of COVID-19 cases and total tests completed graphs, the provinces are listed in alphabetical order with tests completed, active cases, confirmed cases, and recovered cases represented by the yellow, orange, red, and green bars respectively.
+In the breakdown of COVID-19 cases and total tests completed graphs, the provinces are listed in alphabetical order with tests completed, active cases, confirmed cases, and recovered cases represented by the yellow, dark purple, purple, and light purple bars respectively.
 This data was taken on December 13.

-Using data of daily COVID-19 testing and active cases in Alberta, British Columbia Manitoba, Ottawa and Quebec we were able to create a histogram with lines coloured red, green, yellow, purple, and blue respectively to represent the testing and reporting data over time.
+Using data of daily COVID-19 testing and active cases in Ottawa, Quebec, British Columbia, Alberta, and Manitoba, we were able to create a histogram with lines coloured black, purple, light purple, yellow, and dark purple respectively to represent the testing and reporting data over time.
 Alberta testing and reporting data is from March 6 to November 3.
 British Columbia testing and reporting data is from January 25 to November 2.
 Manitoba testing and reporting data is from May 3 to October 24; this data is the weekly average of test and case numbers.
 Ottawa testing and reporting data is from March 10 to October 28.
 Quebec testing and reporting data is from March 6 to November 5.

 Interview with Epidemiologist